maxcoyote/eka360/team.markdown

     and a Master’s of Urban and Regional Planning at the University of California, Los Angeles.
 Outside the office you can find Zach on a hike in the mountains, at a Giants baseball game, or cooking for his wife and daughter.
+- image: "/uploads/image-placeholder.jpg"
+  image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
+  name: Courtney Brown
+  title: Senior Permitting Manager
+  email: courtney@three6ixty.net
+  phone: "(310) 204-3500 x310"
+  bio_text: 'Courtney Brown is three6ixty’s Senior Permitting Manager specializing
+    in complex projects including tenant improvements, cannabis, affordable housing, and new construction for mixed use and residential projects.
+Courtney brings over 10 years of experience in permitting solutions, working with corporations such as General Electric and California Home Builders.
+Courtney holds a Bachelor’s Degree in Communication from Southern New Hampshire University and has a forthcoming certification as a Project Management Professional.
+She is a member of the South Bay LGBTQ Center and loves movies, art, and chilling with her partner and son with a good glass of wine. '
 - image: "/uploads/Olivia.png"
   image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
   name: Olivia Joncich, AICP